weberdaniel/reactive-cpp/README.md

 A notable implementation of an Actor Framework in C++ is the C++ Actor Framework (https://www.actor-framework.org).
 In contrary to programming middleware like CORBA or ACE, it uses modern C++ to improve memory management, performance, type safety, etc.

+## Data Analytics

+The C++ Actor Framework provides a direct interface to Prometheus enabling to build dashboards for Grafana.

 ## Reactive Software Design

 <img align='left' src="https://github.com/weberdaniel/supervisor-demo/blob/main/doc/images/reactive_design.jpg" width="230">